-The statue on the photo below I photographed a bit accidently in Brussels on the royal route, while standing at a street crossing and waiting for a green light.
+The statue on the photo below I photographed a bit accidentally in Brussels on the royal route, while standing at a street crossing and waiting for a green light.
 It was a busy street, with many cars and trams passing by.
-The photo was not easy to make as the building behind seemed to spoil the picture (in fact a very impressive building of the Brussels royal palace).
-It seemed bit of a challenge, so stubbornly I crossed the street towards the monument and tried to direct my camera the way that it finally went well.
+The photo was not easy to make as the building behind seemed to spoil the picture (in fact an imposing building of the Brussels royal palace).
+It seemed a bit of a challenge, so stubbornly I crossed the street towards the monument and tried to direct my camera the way that it finally went well.
 No, I did not read the description at its foot.
 My company was getting impatient.

-Who the man on the horse was surprised I realised only back home while processing the photo.
-To be frank at this location I did not expect to see that one.
-Still, the knight turned out to be not only a hero of his time, but also a person symbolic for many years of the European history.
+Who the man on the horse was surprised I realized only back home while processing the photo.
+To be frank, at this location, I did not expect to see that one.
+Still, the knight turned out to be not only a hero of his time but also a person symbolic for many years of European history.
 Even if many hundred years after his undertakings we may look on them with more or less skepticism.

 To gather his huge army of forty thousand knights and infantry Godfrey sold or mortgaged most of his lands.
-For most of the time, during the marches and sieges of the First Crusade Godfrey played a minor role, letting the more powerful to make the politics.
-Yet, at the final stage during the siege of Jerusalem in July 1099 he and his knights were the first to enter the city.
-As a key player he was considered to become a new ruler in the Holy Land.
+Most of the time, during the marches and sieges of the First Crusade Godfrey, played a minor role, letting the more powerful to make the politics.
+Yet, at the final stage during the siege of Jerusalem in July 1099, he and his knights were the first to enter the city.
+As a key player, he was considered to become a new ruler in the Holy Land.

 Finally chosen, he declined the title of the King of Jerusalem as inappropriate in the religious context.
-Still informally, he is today referred as such.
-His rule lasted several months marked by warfare, further conquests and defeats.
+Still, informally, he is today referred to as such.
+His rule lasted several months marked by warfare, further conquests, and defeats.
 It is not sure whether he died of a battle wound, by poison or some other disease.
 He was succeeded by his younger brother Baldwin, who officially accepted the tile of the king in December 1100.

 Index of posts on Belgium >>>